- Last Updated on Thursday, 11 July 2013 19:43

 Senior Crime Busters is a project of the Westchester Elder Abuse Coalition of the Department of Senior Programs and Services, and includes the Departments of Consumer Protection, Social Services (DSS) and Public Safety, the Office for Women, the Westchester County District Attorney’s Office, the New York State Attorney General’s Office, the Pace Women’s Justice Center and numerous other not-for-profit agencies.

-Mae Carpenter, Commissioner of Senior Programs and Services, said Senior Crime Busters is an important part of the Livable Community Connection (LCC) program, which is a network of nine sites throughout Westchester.
-Each site is headed by a coordinator who works with an advisory council and local task forces to develop senior friendly communities.
+Mae Carpenter, Commissioner of Senior Programs and Services, said Senior Crime Busters is an important part of the department's Livable Communities Initiative.